dmrworse007/matric-dimension/README.md

 # matric-dimension

-What the paper is about
+What the paper is about?

 The paper studies the Metric Dimension problem on graphs: given a graph 𝐺